Indoor Ideas for Kids, Adults or Families

 As a city which looks towards its next generation, children’s activities abound in Portland.
 The drama at Children’s Museum & Theatre of Maine, next door to the Portland Museum of Art, goes beyond the stage; three levels of interactivity has infants levitating beach balls, toddlers fixing race cars, preschoolers catching lobsters, grade school children fighting fires, middle school students travelling the world, and children of all ages flying a space shuttle.
 Families can also enjoy a sweeping harbor view as they journey in the dry comfort of the Maine Narrow Gauge Railroad's train and explore the luxurious state cars in the museum.

 Trolley tours of the city provide an amusing and educational way to stay dry and still see the sites.
 For those who prefer walking, Shipyard Brewing Co. has free indoor tours of its brewing facility with samples to warm your insides before venturing out again.
+If it's wine and food you love, join Wine Wise Sommelier Erica Archer on a wine and food pairing walking tour visiting four great restaurants all within a short walking distance from each other.
 If you want to see and taste Maine's breweries with the ease of your own tour bus, The Maine Brew Bus tours are ALL INCLUSIVE and provide transportation to and from Maine's award-winning breweries as well as smaller, upcoming breweries, pub snacks, a brewery tour, beer trivia, fun and of course BEER!
+Maine is a haven for craft beer, and what better way to enjoy the Maine beer experience than to have Maine Beer Tours bring you to where the magic happens!

 See the Sights – or Just Relax